How Climate Change Fuels Wildfires

 So, what is the actual scientific connection between climate change and wildfires?

-“Climate change causes forest fuels (the organic matter that burns and spreads wildfire) to be [drier] and has doubled the number of large fires between 1984 and 2015 in the western United States.”
+“Climate change causes forest fuels (the organic matter that burns and spreads wildfire) to be drier," according to Logically.
+And in the western U.S., climate change has contributed to the amount of large fires doubling between 1984 and 2015.

 But while it’s true that climate change creates conditions that can cause wildfires in the first place, it is also true that climate change also makes it harder to extinguish them as well.